mattcone/markdown-guide/_extended-syntax/tables.md

 ```

 <div class="alert alert-success">
   <i class="fas fa-lightbulb"></i> <strong>Tip:</strong> Creating tables with hyphens and pipes can be tedious.
-To speed up the process, try using the <a href="https://www.tablesgenerator.com/markdown_tables">Markdown Tables Generator</a>.
+To speed up the process, try using the <a href="https://www.tablesgenerator.com/markdown_tables">Markdown Tables Generator</a> or <a href="https://anywaydata.com">AnyWayData Markdown Export</a>.
 Build a table using the graphical interface, and then copy the generated Markdown-formatted text into your file.
 </div>

 ### Alignment